 Russian rights activist kidnapped, found dead

-Natalia Estemirova, a close friend of murdered Russian journalist Anna Politkovskaya, worked for the human rights organisation Memorial in the Chechen capital Grozny and documented abuses by law enforcement agencies, colleagues said.
-Her murder is the latest in a series of killings of journalists and human rights defenders in Russia which has drawn international condemnation and led to questions about President Dmitry Medvedev's promises to uphold the rule of law.
+Natalia Estemirova, a close friend of murdered Russian journalist Anna Politkovskaya, worked for the human rights organization Memorial in the Chechen capital Grozny and documented abuses by law enforcement agencies, colleagues said.

 "The body had two wounds to the head, it was clear she had been murdered in the morning," Madina Khadziyeva, a spokeswoman at the Ingush Interior Ministry, told Reuters.
 She did not specify the nature of the injuries.

-Estemirova's body was found in the neighbouring republic of Ingushetia near the major city of Nazran, she added.
+Estemirova's body was found in woodland near the Ingush city of Nazran, the Ingush interior ministry spokeswoman added.

-She was snatched as she left her house on Wednesday morning, pushed into a white vehicle and driven away, Tanya Lokshina, Russia researcher for New York-based Human Rights Watch (HRW), told Reuters.
+She was snatched as she left her house Wednesday morning, pushed into a white vehicle and driven away, colleagues at Memorial and Tanya Lokshina, Russia researcher for New York-based Human Rights Watch (HRW), told Reuters.

 A fluent Chechen speaker, Estemirova acted as Politkovskaya's interpreter during her reporting trips to Chechnya, RAWinWAR said on its website.
 She also reported on the situation freelance for local media.

-"During the first war in Chechnya, Natasha collected numerous testimonies from civilians who were tortured by the Russian forces in unofficial detention facilities," RAWinWar said on its site.
+"During the first war in Chechnya, Natasha (Estemirova) collected numerous testimonies from civilians who were tortured by the Russian forces in unofficial detention facilities," RAWinWar said on its site.